f1se4/portfolio/md/molletweather/MolletWeather.md

 # Machine Learning Libraries
 from sklearn.model_selection import train_test_split
-from sklearn.preprocessing import StandardScaler import xgboost as xg #Algorithm, we will take classifier. from sklearn.ensemble import RandomForestClassifier from sklearn.linear_model import LogisticRegression from sklearn import svm from sklearn import metrics
+from sklearn import model_selection from sklearn.preprocessing import StandardScaler import xgboost as xg #Algorithm, we will take classifier. from sklearn.ensemble import RandomForestClassifier from sklearn.linear_model import LogisticRegression from sklearn import svm from sklearn import metrics from mlxtend.evaluate import mcnemar_table, mcnemar
 ```

 ## Reading Data
 We are going to read 3 different Data from [Meteocat Opendata](https://www.meteo.cat/wpweb/serveis/cataleg-de-serveis/serveis-oberts/dades-obertes/):

 - **Stations information:** id and name of all Catalonian weather stations, it will let us to filter by the nearest station to my town, in this case 'Parets del Vallès'.
-- **Raw data by time:** Each day in different time there lots of measurment, this table have all the data saved in *'VALOR_LECTURA'* and which is the units of this measurement comes from *'CODI_VARIABLE'*.
+- **Raw data by time:** Each day in different time there lots of measurement, this table have all the data saved in *'VALOR_LECTURA'* and which is the units of this measurement comes from *'CODI_VARIABLE'*.
 This file has been filtered from origin, because when saving all station data the file was coming to big... and if fact I only want 1 station.
 - **Measurement data:** From *'CODI_VARIABLE'* you have which is the measurement, units, description, etc...

 First one, is only for validate that our *'CODI_ESTACIO'* is the one that we have pre-filtered in the origin (with meteocat filter options).